Social WelfareUlamba Childrens' Home

 Within the grounds of the Home is the Ulamba Early Child Development (ECD) centre, built by Moving Mountains and managed by the community, it can manage up to 60 children every day in a pre-school environment providing essential care and development to all the kids that attend.

 Moving Mountains began working on the Ulamba project in 2002 as part of a wider plan to promote education and community development with the surrounding communities and in the wider region.
+The charity finished it's funding of the home in October 2018 to be managed entirely by the local committee, but has committed to continuing it's support for the children who are in school.

 This tremendously important project requires the support of generous donors like you.
 Help us provide home and security for Kenyan children in need by donating directly to the Ulamba Children's Home today.